PragmaWolf/collectionLessCSS/README.md

 ## English
 This is a collection for the Less CSS that I use in layout.
 The file contains:
-- options
+- Properties
-- Impurities (style blank with no parameters)
+- Mixins (style blank with no parameters)
-- Parameterized impurities
+- Parametric mixins
 - Figures on CSS

 Each impurity or impurities groups have a comment and, if necessary, possible parameters that can be passed in admixture.